knative/eventing/docs/spec/sources.md

 SinkBinding augments the runtime contract of the subject's containers in the following ways:

-- `status.sinkUri` (resolved from the duckv1.SourceSpec’s Sink) is bound into the subject’s containers as the environment variable `K_SINK`.
+- `status.sinkUri` (resolved from the `duckv1.SourceSpec`’s Sink) is bound into the subject’s containers as the environment variable `K_SINK`.
-- `spec.ceOverrides` (duckv1.CloudEventOverrides) is converted into a JSON
+- `spec.ceOverrides` (`duckv1.CloudEventOverrides`) is converted into JSON and
-  string and is bound into the subject’s containers as the environment variable `K_CE_OVERRIDES`.
+  is bound into the subject’s containers as the environment variable `K_CE_OVERRIDES`.

-The URI that is provided by `K_SINK` is the inteneded target of CloudEvents produced by the subject.
+The URI that is provided by `K_SINK` is the intended target of CloudEvents produced by the subject.

-`K_CE_OVERRIDES` aguments the outbound CloudEvent sent by the subject.
+`K_CE_OVERRIDES` augments the outbound CloudEvent sent by the subject.

-- `overrides.extensions` is a map of attribute name to value that shoud be added or overridden on the outbound event.
+- `spec.ceOverrides.extensions` is a map of attribute name to value that should be added or overridden on the outbound event.

 ### Source Registry